szymonjan/wtframework_mod/README.md

 7. Click on the "Download" link that's right above the Preview area.
 This will allow you to download this file.
 Save this file to your `YourProject/tests/pages` directory.
 8. Edit this file in a code editor and add whatever high level method calls you want to expose.
 Then you'll have a fully functioning page object.
+For example, if you have a login form, you might want to create a method called `login(username, password)`, and abstract away the act of logging to the high level tests.
+Then leave the details of filling in and submitting the form inside the page object method body.

 You can now use this page object you created like this: